The category of ordered Bratteli diagrams: Introduction

-In this paper, we propose a notion of (ordered) morphism between ordered Bratteli diagrams and obtain the \emph{category} of ordered Bratteli diagrams, $\mathbf{OBD}$ (Theorem~\ref{thrcatobd}).
-Isomorphism in this category coincides with the notion of equivalence in the sense of Herman, Putnam, and Skau (Theorem~\ref{thrisoo}).
-We show that the correspondence obtained by Herman, Putnam, and Skau in \cite{hps92} (mentioned above) is an equivalence of categories.
-Denote by $\mathbf{SDS}$ the category of scaled essentially minimal totally disconnected dynamical systems (see Definition~\ref{defSDS}).
-We construct a contravariant functor $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}$, thus obtaining what might be viewed as a model (diagram) for a homomorphism between essentially minimal totally disconnected dynamical systems.
-(In particular, this may be useful in the study of factors and extensions of such systems.)
+There is a close relation between Cantor minimal systems and certain C*-algebras.
+Indeed, to every Cantor minimal system $(X,\varphi)$ there is associated a C*-algebra crossed product $\mathrm{C}(X)\rtimes_{\varphi}\mathbb{Z}$ with the same ordered $\mathrm{K}_{0}$-group as that system \cite{hps92}.
+One expects that every (equivalence) relation between two Cantor minimal systems has characterizations in terms of C*-algebra crossed products.
+This has been shown already for strong orbit equivalence by Giordano, Putnam, and Skau in \cite{gps95}, and for orbit equivalence by Lin in \cite{li05}.
+(See also \cite{gps95} for characterizations of {f}lip conjugacy and Kakutani (strong) orbit equivalence.)
+However, no characterization for the weak orbit equivalence of Glasner and Weiss in terms of C*-algebras was known.
+We use the notion of tracial equivalence in the sense of Lin \cite{li05} to achieve this goal (Theorem~\ref{thmwoec}).

-In Section~4, we show that the contravariant functor $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}$ is full and faithful.
-The fact that this functor is full is a tool to obtain homomorphisms between the dynamical systems in question by graphically constructing certain arrows (i.e., morphisms) between the associated Bratteli diagrams.
-The (essential) range of this functor is the class of essentially simple ordered Bratteli diagrams $\mathbf{OBD}_{\mathrm{es}}$.
-Hence $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}_{\mathrm{es}}$ is an equivalence of categories (Theorem~\ref{threqucat}).
+The structure of the paper is as follows.
+Following on the ideas of \cite{aeg14}, we first propose a notion of morphism between ordered Bratteli diagrams and obtain the category $\mathbf{OBD}$ of ordered Bratteli diagrams (Section~\ref{secpre}).
+Isomorphism in this category coincides with equivalence in the sense of Herman, Putnam, and Skau.
+We show that the correspondence obtained by Herman, Putnam, and Skau in \cite{hps92} is an equivalence of categories.
+More precisely, for the category $\mathbf{SDS}$ of scaled essentially minimal totally disconnected dynamical systems (Definition~\ref{defSDS}), which contains the category of Cantor minimal systems, we construct a contravariant functor $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}$ (Section~\ref{secp}), leading to what might be viewed as a model for essentially minimal totally disconnected dynamical systems and their morphisms.
+In particular, the functor $\mathcal{P}$ gives a Bratteli--Vershik model for factor maps between Cantor minimal systems, which we then use in the study of factors of such systems.